westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 * The "errors=remount-ro" mount option is the default behavior of zonefs I/O error processing if no errors mount option is specified.
-* With the "errors=remount-ro" mount option, the change of the file access permissions to read-only applies to all files.
+* With the "errors=remount-ro" mount option, the change of file access permissions to "read-only" applies to all files.
 The file system is remounted read-only.
-* Access permission and file size changes due to the device transitioning zones to the offline condition are permanent.
-Remounting or reformatting the device with mkfs.zonefs (mkzonefs) will not change back offline zone files to a good state.
+* Access permission and file-size changes caused by the device transitioning zones to the offline condition are permanent.
+Remounting or reformatting the device with mkfs.zonefs (mkzonefs) will not change offline zone files back to a good state.
-* File access permission changes to read-only due to the device transitioning zones to the read-only condition are permanent.
+* All file access permission changes to read-only that are due to the device transitioning zones to the read-only condition are permanent.
 Remounting or reformatting the device will not re-enable file write access.
-* File access permission changes implied by the remount-ro, zone-ro and zone-offline mount options are temporary for zones in a good condition.
+* File access permission changes implied by the "remount-ro", "zone-ro" and "zone-offline" mount options are temporary for zones in a good condition.
-  Unmounting and remounting the file system will restore the previous default (format time values) access rights to the files affected.
+  Unmounting and remounting the file system restores the previous default (format time values) access rights to the files affected.
-* The repair mount option triggers only the minimal set of I/O error recovery actions, that is, file size fixes for zones in a good condition.
-Zones indicated as being read-only or offline by the device still imply changes to the zone file access permissions as noted in the table above.
+* The repair mount option triggers only the minimal set of I/O error recovery actions (that is, file size fixes for zones in a good condition).
+Zones that are indicated as "read-only" or "offline" by the device still imply changes to the zone file access permissions as noted in the table above.

 ### Mount options

-zonefs define the "errors=*behavior*" mount option to allow the user to specify zonefs behavior in response to I/O errors, inode size inconsistencies or zone condition changes.
-The defined behaviors are as follow.
+*zonefs* defines the "errors=*behavior*" mount option to allow the user to specify zonefs behavior in response to I/O errors, inode size inconsistencies or zone condition changes.
+The defined behaviors are as follows.

 * remount-ro (default)
 * zone-ro
 * zone-offline
 * repair

-The run-time I/O error actions defined for each behavior are detailed in the previous section.
-Mount time I/O errors will cause the mount operation to fail.
+The run-time I/O error actions defined for each behavior are detailed in [*IO error handling*](fs.md#io-error-handling).
+Mount-time I/O errors cause the mount operation to fail.

-The handling of read-only zones also differs between mount-time and run-time.
-If a read-only zone is found at mount time, the zone is always treated in the same manner as offline zones, that is, all accesses are disabled and the zone file size set to 0.
-This is necessary as the write pointer of read-only zones is defined as invalib by the ZBC and ZAC standards, making it impossible to discover the amount of data that has been written to the zone.
-In the case of a read-only zone discovered at run-time, as indicated in the previous section. the size of the zone file is left unchanged from its last updated value.
+Read-only zones are handled differently at mount time than they are at run time.
+If a read-only zone is found at mount time, the zone is always treated in the same manner as offline zones (that is, all accesses are disabled and the zone file size set to 0).
+This is necessary, because the write pointer of read-only zones is defined as invalid by the ZBC and ZAC standards (which makes it impossible to discover the amount of data that has been written to the zone).
+In the case of a read-only zone that is discovered at run-time, as indicated in [*IO error handling*](fs.md#io-error-handling), the size of the zone file is left unchanged from its last updated value.

 ### Zonefs User Space Tools